INFORMATION

 7. Put a few drops on your vacuum bag each time you change it.
 It will smell fresh, even where it is stored.

-8. Place a few drops in all your trash cans.
+8. Place a few drops in all your trash cans before you insert the plastic bag.

 9. Place some Essential Oil drops on a clean rag or washcloth and place it in the dryer with your clothes.